What Are My Rights After A Work-Related Car Accident In Oakland?

 Discuss Your Options with an Oakland, CA Car Accidents Lawyer

 From the above, you can see that it is advantageous to pursue your civil remedies in court after suffering injuries in a work-related transportation accident.
-For more information on your options, please contact Venardi Zurada, LLP at our offices in Oakland, Walnut Creek, or Redding, CA. We can schedule a no-cost case evaluation to review your circumstances and advise you on how to proceed.
+For more information on your options, please contact Venardi Zurada, LLP at our offices in Oakland or Walnut Creek, CA. We can schedule a no-cost case evaluation to review your circumstances and advise you on how to proceed.